RickP/openai_function_calling/README.md

     pip install -r requirements.txt

+If arrow keys don't work as expected when inputting text you also need the 'readline' or 'gnureadline' packages.
+They should be installed via your systems package manager (apt, brew, etc.).

 ## Configuration

 You need either an environment variable OPENAI_API_KEY or set your API key in assistant.py (variable openai_api_key).